 There seems to be a gap between the way polyglots learn languages and the way they are taught in most language courses.
 Why is that?
 And what exactly makes polyglots’ ways of learning languages different?

-Don't teach me, make me learn - Lýdia Machová at the Polyglot Gathering 2016
+Don't teach me, make me learn

 In this talk I tell the audience about my language mentoring projects and how we can apply the same principles to our own language learning and teaching.

 The Pleasures and Pains of Working as an Interpreter

 In this video, I'm speaking about being a professional interpreter, the pros and cons of the profession and my personal experiences from the interpreting booth.